on corporate misuses of david bowie’s song.

 But we could be safer, just for one day

+Yet other ideas about “‘heroes’” can’t help but sink their quotation-mark hooks into the ad.
 The ad features an instrumental section of the Bowie song playing in the background as CEO Doug McMillon proclaims, “I’ve always seen your spark, your dedication and humanity.”
-Which, you can almost hear him mutter under his voice, I’m perfectly glad to exploit.
-I mean, would this fellow ever raise wages for the inspirational work his employees at Walmart are doing?
+Which, you can almost hear him mutter under his voice, I’m perfectly glad to exploit, inhumanely.
+After all, would this fellow ever raise wages for the inspirational work his employees at Walmart are doing?
 Improve working conditions?
 Stop the gender and racial discrimination for which his company has been sued?
 Stop spying on workers?
 Make sure all temp employees had health care insurance?
-Do they give a hoot about the destruction they’ve left in their wake in communities across America?
+Does he give a hoot about the destruction Walmart has left in its wake in communities across America?

-First as irony, then as tragedy, then as farce?
+First as 1970s irony, then as 9/11 tragedy, now as coronavirus farce?
 What comes next?
 As the CEO lays it on thick, the music points to what is really going on.
-It does so frantically if you want to hear it, see it.
-Bowie and his band point at who the villains really are, and what the heroes really could be capable of doing if they just rejected the condescension and need to control and exploit them.
+It does so frantically if you want to hear it.
+Bowie and his band seem to jump up and down musically, pointing at who the villains really are, and what the “‘Heroes’” really could be capable of doing if they just rejected the condescension and need to control and exploit them.